binazgreat/alx-low_level_programming/0x02-functions_nested_loops/README.md

 7. Color, digit, notes -> Write a function that prints the last digit of a number.
 8. Jack Bauer -> Write a function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.
 9. Learn your times table -> Write a function that prints the 9 times table, starting with 0.
+10. a+b -> Write a function that adds two integers and returns the result.